We can only rescue cats when they have somewhere to go. That’s where our amazing foster volunteers come in.

 What does it cost?

 Most volunteers choose to purchase their own supplies for fosters, including food, litter, litter boxes, toys and bedding.
 That generosity allows us to put more of our limited resources toward our mission to end the outdoor cat crisis in Brooklyn.
-We recognize this may represent a financial barrier, so to keep our volunteer experience accessible for more of our neighbors, we can provide food donations if needed.
+We recognize this may represent a financial barrier, so to keep our volunteer experience accessible for more of our neighbors, we can provide limited food donations if needed.
 We’re also able to lend out some supplies, such as carriers and crates.
 Unreimbursed expenses related to fostering with us are considered tax-deductible charitable donations which can be written off annually.
 Flatbush Cats covers 100% of medical costs.

 Things to know about fostering: